 At the conclusion of the Pitch Phase, DOE will award three national prizes and several bonus prizes to student teams.
+The Pitch Phase competition will be held in-person, with students expected to travel to present their ideas.

 National Prizes: The national first-place winner will be awarded \$50,000, the national second-place winner will be awarded \$35,000, and the national third-place winner will be awarded \$25,000.
 A total of \$110,000 in national prizes will be awarded.